pderaaij/research-intrapreneurship/thesis/chapter-1.md

 Both autonomy fit and misfit has shown to influence dimensions of intrapreneurial behaviour. @yu2016, for example, showed that autonomy misfit leads to higher levels of proactivity.
 In case of autonomy fit, psychological safety has influenced creativity, risk taking, and motivation to engage in learning [@choo2007].
 Given these findings, psychological safety might influence the effects of autonomy (mis)fit in relation with intrapreneurial behaviour.

 Summarising, autonomy has been researched as a contributing factor to intrapreneurship in various researches.
 Yet, none of these consider the personal needs for autonomy.
 Different forms of experienced misfits can have different effects on intrapreneurial behaviour.
 Additionally, a psychological safe team can moderate the effect of misfit on intrapreneurial behaviour.
+This study researches these various perspectives to raise answers and new questions.

 ## 1.3 Academic & practical relevance